-Voting: general
+62. Voting general

-59. A resolution put to the vote of a general meeting must be decided on a show of hands unless a poll is duly demanded in accordance with the articles
+A resolution put to the vote of a general meeting must be decided on a show of hands unless a poll is duly demanded in accordance with the articles

-Errors and disputes
+63. Errors and disputes

-- 60.-(1) No objection may be raised to the qualification of any person voting at a general meeting except at the meeting or adjourned meeting at which the vote objected to is tendered, and every vote not disallowed at the meeting is valid - (2) Any such objection must be referred to the chairman of the meeting, whose decision is final
+- (1) No objection may be raised to the qualification of any person voting at a general meeting except at the meeting or adjourned meeting at which the vote objected to is tendered, and every vote not disallowed at the meeting is valid - (2) Any such objection must be referred to the chairman of the meeting, whose decision is final

-Poll votes
+64. Poll votes

-- 61.-(1) A poll on a resolution may be demanded- - (a) In advance of the general meeting where it is to be put to the vote, or - (b) at a general meeting, either before a show of hands on that resolution or immediately after the result of a show of hands on that resolution is declared - (2) A poll may be demanded by- - (a) the chairman of the meeting, - (b) the directors, - (c) two or more persons having the right to vote on the resolution, or - (d) a person or persons representing not less than one tenth of the total voting rights of all the shareholders having the right to vote on the resolution - (3) A demand for a poll may be withdrawn if- - (a) the poll has not yet been taken, and - (b) the chairman of the meeting consents to the withdrawal.

-(4) Polls must be taken immediately and in such manner as the chairman of the meeting directs
+- (1) A poll may be demanded- - (a) In advance of the general meeting where it is to be put to the vote, or - (b) at a general meeting, either before a show of hands on that resolution or immediately after the result of a show of hands on that resolution is declared - (2) A poll may be demanded by- - (a) the chairman of the meeting, - (b) the directors, - (c) two or more persons having the right to vote on the resolution, or - (d) a person or persons representing not less than one tenth of the total voting rights of all the shareholders having the right to vote on the resolution - (3) A demand for a poll may be withdrawn if- - (a) the poll has not yet been taken, and - (b) the chairman of the meeting consents to the withdrawal - (4) Polls must be taken in such manner as the chairman of the meeting directs

-Content of proxy notices
+65 Content of proxy notices

-- 62.-(1) Proxies may only validly be appointed by a notice in writing (a "proxy notice") which- - (a) states the name and address of the shareholder appointing the proxy, - (b) Identifies the person appointed to be that shareholder's proxy and the general meeting in relation to which that person is appointed, - (c) is signed by or on behalf of the shareholder appointing the proxy, or is authenticated in such manner as the directors may determine, and - (d) is delivered to the company in accordance with the articles and any instructions contained in the notice of the general meeting to which they relate - (2) The company may require proxy notices to be delivered in a particular form, and may specify different forms for different purposes - (3) Proxy notices may specify how the proxy appointed under them is to vote (or that the proxy is to abstain from voting) on one or more resolutions - (4) Unless a proxy notice indicates otherwise, it must be treated as- - (a) allowing the person appointed under it as a proxy discretion as to how to vote on any ancillary or procedural resolutions put to the meeting, and - (b) appointing that person as a proxy in relation to any adjournment of the general meeting to which it relates as well as the meeting itself
+- (1) Proxies may only validly be appointed by a notice in writing (a "proxy notice") which- - (a) states the name and address of the shareholder appointing the proxy, - (b) identifies the person appointed to be that shareholder's proxy and the general meeting in relation to which that person is appointed, - (c) is signed by or on behalf of the shareholder appointing the proxy, or is authenticated in such manner as the directors may determine, and - (d) is delivered to the Company in accordance with the articles not less than 48 hours before the time appointed for holding the meeting at which the right to vote is to be exercised and in accordance with any instructions contained in the notice of the general meeting (or adjourned meeting) to which they relate - (2) The Company may require proxy notices to be delivered in a particular form, and may specify different forms for different purposes - (3) Proxy notices may specify how the proxy appointed under them is to vote (or that the proxy is to abstain from voting) on one or more resolutions - (4) Unless a proxy notice indicates otherwise, it shall be treated as- - (a) allowing the person appointed under it as a proxy discretion as to how to vote on any ancillary or procedural resolutions put to the meeting, and - (b) appointing that person as a proxy in relation to any adjournment of the general meeting to which it relates as well as the meeting itself and a proxy notice which is not delivered in such manner shall be invalid, unless the directors, in their discretion, accept the notice at any time before the meeting

-Delivery of proxy notices
+66. Delivery of proxy notices